pearcej/cpp4python/_sources/CollectionData/Arrays.rst

 **What is an Array?**
 An array is a data structure consisting of an ordered collection of data elements, of identical type in which each element can be identified by an array index.
+More technically, an array data structure is an ordered arrangement of values located at equally spaced addresses in contiguous computer memory.

 A C++ **array** is always stored in contiguous memory.
 C++ arrays can be allocated in two different ways:
 1) *statically allocated* in which the array size is fixed at compile-time and cannot change and 2) *dynamically allocated* in which pointers are used in the allocation process so the size can change at run-time.
-In modern C++, the statically allocated array is typically used in situations when speed is essential or where hardware constraints exist.
+In modern C++, the statically allocated array is typically used in situations when speed is essential or where hardware constraints exist, and a data structure called a vector is typically used when more flexibility is required.

 As a Python programmer, you might see the array as the ancestor of the Python list, and you might remember that Python lists are actually implemented via